ex280rakesh/sftpdemo/README.md

 Once the above stacks are created, the following things need to be done:

-    1. Fetch the IP address and create two entries `SFTPServer1` and `SFTPServer2` in SSM Parameter Store with the IP address of each of the servers.
+    1. Fetch the IP address and create two entries `SFTPServer1` and `SFTPServer2` in SSM Parameter Store in Region-2 with the IP address of each of the servers.
-    2. Log into the servers and fetch the id_rsa private key for each of the server and create Secrets Manager entries `secret1-sftp-sshkey` and `secret2-sftp-sshkey`.
+    2. Log into the servers and fetch the id_rsa private key for each of the server and create Secrets Manager entries `secret1-sftp-sshkey` and `secret2-sftp-sshkey`in Region-2.
     3. Connect to the SFTP Server(SFTPServer1) via sftp and place a file named 'testFile.dat' in the data folder.
 The batch job when its run will fetch this file and push it to SFTPServer2

 ### CloudFormationTemplates/5-EKSCluster.yaml